mawebcoder/laravel-elasticsearch/README.md

 by default your models base path is in ``app/Elasticsearch/Models`` directory, but you can  define your own base path  in config/elasticsearch.php file.

-then you need to return your index name in ``getIndex`` method that is an abstract method.
+then you need to define your index name:.

 ```
 public function getIndex():string